trishume/sympy-wiki-with-svn/GSoC-2011-Tom-Bachmann:-Definite-Integration.md

 ## About Me

 My name is Tom Bachmann and I study mathematics (second year) at the university of cambridge, england.

-My email is tb401@NOSPAMcam.ac.uk.
+email: tb401@NOSPAMcam.ac.uk.
+IRC: ness (authenticated with freenode)

 Here is an overview of my computer programming experience: I have previously worked on the Hurd project